tayyyTF/TF2ServerForNoobs/FAQ.md

 If it is a widely-used plugin I will consider adding it.
 Create an issue with the label "plugin" containing any necessary information.
 If you create the request for a recently developed plugin, it is very unlikely that I will include it in this project, unless it is strongly supported by various, reputable members of the TF2 community.

-## Can I use this script to create an MVM server?
+## Can I use this script to create an MvM server?

 Yes.